 There’s Only One Way to Grow a Fan Base: Become Attractive

-After people start relating to your content, the next thing they want to do is learn more about you.
+After people connect with your content, they start digging deeper to learn more about you.

 What is your story?